-Figure 15: COMPLEV (Levenshtein Edit Distance) Number of Operations.
+Figure 16: COMPLEV (Levenshtein Edit Distance) Number of Operations.

 In the example below, we use the COMPLEV function to determine the best possible match with DRAMA.
-As illustrated in Figure 16, the COMPLEV_Number column displays the number of operations that have been performed.
+As is shown in Figure 17, the COMPLEV_Number column displays the number of operations that have been performed.
 The lower the value the better the match (e.g., 0 = Best match, 1 = Next Best match, etc.).
 DRAMA matches itself for a score of 0, and DRAMMA is the next best match with a score of 1.